Peridinin

 Peridinin is a light-harvesting apocarotenoid, a pigment associated with chlorophyll and found in the peridinin-chlorophyll-protein (PCP) light-harvesting complex in dinoflagellates, best studied in Amphidinium carterae.

 Biological significance

 Peridinin is an apocarotenoid pigment that some organisms use in photosynthesis.
-Many photosynthetic dinoflagellates use peridinin, which absorbs blue-green light in the 470-550nm range, outside the range accessible to chlorophyll molecules.
+Many photosynthetic dinoflagellates use peridinin, which absorbs blue-green light in the 470–550 nm range, outside the range accessible to chlorophyll molecules.
 The peridinin-chlorophyll-protein complex is a specialized molecular complex consisting of a boat-shaped protein molecule with a large central cavity that contains peridinin, chlorophyll, and lipid molecules, usually in a 4:1 ratio of peridinin to chlorophyll.